TennisVisuals/mcp-charting-points-parser/SEQUENCE.md

 Stand-alone error codes are counted as shots

-Coding multiple serves in a single serve cell results in the point *always* being awarded to the server
+Coding more than two serves in a single shot sequence results in the point *always* being awarded to the server

+Coding two serves in a single shot sequence changes the interpretation of terminators, depending on whether one of the serves is a fault